sorairolake/qrtool/tests/assets/encode-after-long-help.md

-By default, the result will be output to stdout.
+By default, the result will be output to standard output.

 See `qrtool-encode(1)` for more details.